thomas-fossati/draft-ietf-rats-ar4si/draft-ietf-rats-ar4si.md

 sourced-data:
-: A Verifier has evaluated of the integrity of data objects from external systems used by the Attester.
+: A Verifier has evaluated the integrity of data objects from external systems used by the Attester.

    0:
    : No assertion